liip/LiipDrupalConnectorModule/README.md

     **NOTE:**
     Please do not fork it unless you have the ability to maintain private repositories in your account.
 If not you probably will expose this repository before it is intended to be.
-If you want to participate in the development of this module, please set PRs on branches.
+If you want to participate in the development of this module, please sent PRs on branches.
 In this way we are still able to maintain a clean master.

  - Fork